Christian Counseling Certification

-The objectives of the Spiritual Christian Counseling Certification Program are:
+The objectives of the Christian Counseling Certification Program are:

-- Provide a high quality program of Certification for those who are qualified and called to the practice of Spiritual Christian Counseling and Care.
+- Provide a high quality program of Christian Counseling Certification for those who are qualified and called to the practice of Spiritual Christian Counseling and Care.

 - Provide society with a mechanism to ascertain the appropriate education, skills, knowledge and experience required by professionals who offer such services and who have attained Christian Counseling Certification.

 - Establish quality standards and requirements for the recertification of its credentialed members, attesting to ongoing education and skill attainment in the practice specialty of Spiritual Christian Counseling.

 - Provide a comprehensive program of approvals for continuing education, seminars, offerings, independent study, and other related educational activities, to ensure high quality standards are met and that such programs are of value to those practicing Spiritual Christian Counseling and have received Christian Counseling Certification.

 Spiritual Christian Counseling Certification

-Certified Spiritual Christian Counselor – requires attainment of the following certification criteria:
+Certified Spiritual Christian Counselor – requires attainment of the following Christian Counseling Certification criteria:

 - Completion of an official, established education program to prepare individuals for the practice of Spiritual Christian Counseling.
 Educational programs must have provided a minimum of 330 hours of lecture/study.

-- Candidates for the Certification must successfully complete the continuing education program by The American Institute of Health Care Professionals, Inc. Completion of the required education courses qualifies the educational component necessary to apply for Certification.
+- Candidates for the Christian Counseling Certification must successfully complete the continuing education program by The American Institute of Health Care Professionals, Inc. Completion of the required education courses qualifies the educational component necessary to apply for Christian Counseling Certification.
 This program consists of 330 contact hours of continuing education.
 See Full Program: Access here

 - Prerequisite to enrolling in the Spiritual Christian Counseling Certification: registrants must meet at least one of the following;